derjust/BigData/README.md

 </properties>
 ```

 **Hint:** The Dataflow require the regular GCP resources for IPs, Disk and CPU.
-If the quota is reached, the autoscaling does not take place but also no warning is logged.
+If the quota is reached, the autoscaling does not take place, but no warning is logged.

 ```xml
 <plugin>